openthread/openthread/src/cli/README.md

 Done
 ```

+> Note: The DNS server IP can be an IPv4 address, which will be synthesized to an IPv6 address using the preferred NAT64 prefix from the network data.
+The command will return `InvalidState` when the DNS server IP is an IPv4 address and the preferred NAT64 prefix is unavailable.

 ### dns service \<service-instance-label\> \<service-name\> \[DNS server IP\] \[DNS server port\] \[response timeout (ms)\] \[max tx attempts\] \[recursion desired (boolean)\]

 Send a service instance resolution DNS query for a given service instance.
 Service instance label is provided first, followed by the service name (note that service instance label can contain dot '.' character).

 The parameters after `service-name` are optional.
 Any unspecified (or zero) value for these optional parameters is replaced by the value from the current default config (`dns config`).

+> Note: The DNS server IP can be an IPv4 address, which will be synthesized to an IPv6 address using the preferred NAT64 prefix from the network data.
+The command will return `InvalidState` when the DNS server IP is an IPv4 address and the preferred NAT64 prefix is unavailable.

 ### dns compression \[enable|disable\]